Technical Director, Brighton & Hove Albion, 2018–2022

 We created a clear pathway from the youth teams to the senior squad.
 You could easily move someone from the Under-19s up to the Under-21s, or from the Under-21s to the senior team, because everyone was training in the same place.

 We decided to invest more in the youth teams, so we added more teams to the programme.
-We added an Under-15 team and reintroduced teams at Under-18 and Under-20 level.
+On top of that, we added an Under-15 team and reintroduced teams at Under-18 and Under-20 level.
 We put a great deal of resource into coaching, the identification of talent, and then the management of talent once they were with us.

 It helped that we had some very, very good young players, but even just a bit of structure brought a great deal of success.
 We became world champions at Under-17s and at Under-20s; European champions at Under-17s twice, and once at Under-19; the Under-21s got to a couple of semi finals and we won the Toulon Tournament three years on the trot.